wittymoniker/WaveBricks/freeglut/Readme.txt

-freeglut 3.0.0-1.mp for MSVC
+freeglut 3.0.0-1.mp for MinGW

 This package contains freeglut import libraries, headers, and Windows DLLs.
-These allow 32 and 64 bit GLUT applications to be compiled on Windows using Microsoft Visual C++.
+These allow 32 and 64 bit GLUT applications to be compiled on Windows using MinGW.
+Both static and shared versions of the library are included.

 For more information on freeglut, visit http://freeglut.sourceforge.net/.